 Why does mistletoe grow on trees?

-The word 'mistletoe' is related to the German word 'Mist', meaning "dung" - not etymologically, but biologically!
+The word 'mistletoe' is related to the German word 'Mist', meaning "dung" - not etymologically, but biologically!.
 If waxwings and mistle thrushes were not so keen on the white berries of this fascinating tree dweller, it would not spread so high overhead.
-If these greedy birds sharpen their beaks or leave their faeces behind on a branch, the mistletoe seeds can stick to the bark of their future host tree.
+Because if these greedy birds sharpen their beaks on a branch or leave their faeces behind there, the mistletoe seeds can stick to the bark of their future host tree.
 As soon as the seeds start to sprout, a young mistletoe plant quietly appears.
 It is a semi-parasite and siphons off water and minerals which the tree draws from the ground.
 The plant, which - after a good year - emerges over the bare trees in winter as a visibly abundant green sphere suspended between heaven and earth, is considered by the Germanic people to be medicinal.
 Names like druid's herb, thunderbesen, devil's fuge, goat weed and witches broom have been attributed in the past to this all-round magic herb.
 Whilst our ancestors hung mistletoe branches on the wall as protection against evil spirits, this poisonous plant is today making a career as a medicinal plant on account of its healing effects.
 It is often used to reduce blood pressure and to treat complaints common in the elderly and even cancer.

 From tradition to a trendy Christmas decoration